sodadata/docs/soda-core/configuration.md

 ## Configuration instructions

 Consider following the [Quick start for Soda Core and Soda Cloud]({% link soda/quick-start-soda-core.md %}) that guides you through the steps to configure Soda Core and run a scan of your data.

+1. Soda Core connects with Spark DataFrames in a unique way, using programmtic scans.
+* If you are using Spark DataFrames, follow the configuration details in [Connect to Apache Spark DataFrames](#connect-to-apache-spark-dataframes), then skip to step 6 to create your checks YAML file.
+* If not, continue to step 2.
-1. Create a directory in your environment in which to store your configuration and checks YAML files.
+2. Create a directory in your environment in which to store your configuration and checks YAML files.
-2. In your code editor, create a new YAML file named `configuration.yml` and save it in the directory you just created.
+3. In your code editor, create a new YAML file named `configuration.yml` and save it in the directory you just created.
-3. The configuration YAML file stores connection details for your data source.
+4. The configuration YAML file stores connection details for your data source.
 Use the data source-specific sections below to copy+paste the connection syntax into your file, then adjust the values to correspond with your data source's details. <br/>
 The following is an example of the connection details Soda Core requires to connect to a PostgreSQL data source.
 ```yaml
 data_source postgres_retail: